 The OECD considers it unlikely that employees working from home in a different jurisdiction from that in which they habitually work would create a permanent establishment risk in the new location.

 As this situation is temporary and exceptional, it would not generally have the requisite degree of permanency to create a fixed place of business.

 Where an employee is only working from home as a result of force majeure or government directives, any activities they undertake should not be regarded as habitual.

 SPECIFIC COUNTRY GUIDELINES

 The COVID-19 crisis is a completely new circumstance and therefore, it would be useful for tax departments to provide guidance to tax officers (if not a complete exemption) on how to deal with this situation.

 The concern becomes real especially if a lockdown is to continue for more than 2-3 months.
 Meanwhile, companies may take preventive measures such as postponing important meetings unless urgent, nonattendance of directors quarantining or self-isolating in other jurisdictions in board meetings of the foreign companies.

 These international tax issues have of course not been on the top of the economic agenda for many countries.
 However, some countries have been forthcoming in taking note of these issues.

-The UK and Ireland have also issued similar guidance to disregard presence of directors or employees of a foreign company for tax purposes, if such presence is owing the COVID-19 related travel restrictions.
+The UK and Ireland have also issued similar guidance to disregard the presence of directors or employees of a foreign company for tax purposes if such presence is owing to the COVID-19 related travel restrictions.